 Variables such as hours, costs, and any input data you have decided to create are able to be arranged into groups for analysis and shown/hidden in dashboards and scheduling views based on what you would like your schedulers to work with.

-You may also wish to create a variable that is calculated from two separate variables, such as Salary Percentage.
+You may also want to create a variable that's calculated from two separate variables, such as Salary Percentage.
 This would be generated by setting up a calculated variable that used Forecasted Cost divided by Forecasted Sales.
 This is referred to as a calculated variable.

 4. Optimal Headcount Indicator

-One of the biggest benefits to using forecast and optimization features from a schedule perspective is being able to see how optimal your schedule is based on your business rules.
-For example (below), we can visually see how well we are staffed to meet the labor demand relating the our sales forecast.
+One of the biggest benefits of using forecast and optimization features from a schedule perspective is being able to see how optimal your schedule is based on your business rules.
+For example (below), we can visually see how well we are staffed to meet the labor demand relating to the sales forecast.
 Turns out we are rather understaffed!

 To configure the optimal headcount indicator, you need to define your static and/or dynamic labor rules.

-Once you have set up these rules, you will be able to view your optimal headcount indicator the schedule and forecast tabs.
+Once you have set up these rules, you will be able to view your optimal headcount indicator in the Schedule and Forecast tabs.